Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach

 (ii) Let $\{(p,q)\} \in \mathcal{C}_{1}$ be such that $p \geq p'$ for all $\{(p',q')\} \in \mathcal{C}_{1}$.
 Then $p \leq p^{M}(q)$.\footnote{Recall that given some quality $q$, the monopoly price ignoring equilibrium conditions, $p^{M}(q)$ is given by

-} \end{definition} Condition (i) in Definition \ref{Def: marketN} can be interpreted in the two-sided market models as follows: For a feasible menu (i.e., a menu that can arise in equilibrium), banning all sellers other than the highest quality sellers in that menu increases the equilibrium price and the equilibrium quality of those sellers.
-This is a natural condition in markets as decreasing the supply of low quality sellers increases the equilibrium price and quality.
-Condition (ii) in Definition \ref{Def: marketN} means that when the platform uses a $1$-separating menu, the highest equilibrium price that can arise in the two-sided market model is lower than the monopoly price.
-As we discussed in Section \ref{Sec: toy}, this is also a natural condition because market factors such as competition and supply subsidizing suggest that the equilibrium price is lower than the monopoly price.
+} \end{definition} Condition (i) in Definition \ref{Def: marketN} can be interpreted in the two-sided market models as follows: For a feasible menu (i.e., a menu that can arise in equilibrium), suppose that the platform bans all sellers other than the highest quality sellers in that menu, then there is a feasible menu with just one price-quantity pair, reflecting the enhanced price and quality of these high quality sellers.
+This is a natural condition in markets as decreasing the supply of low quality sellers increases the demand for high quality sellers (see Section \ref{Sec: toy}).
+Condition (ii) in Definition \ref{Def: marketN} means that when the platform uses a $1$-separating menu, the highest price that can arise in the two-sided market model is lower than the monopoly price.
+As we discussed in Section \ref{Sec: toy}, this is also a natural condition because market factors such as competition and subsidizing supply suggest that the equilibrium price should be lower than the monopoly price.

 In the two-sided market models that we study, a sufficient condition that implies condition (ii) in Definition \ref{Def: marketN} is that the supply of high quality sellers is not very low.
 In this case, the equilibrium price is not very high and condition (ii) holds (see Section \ref{Sec: Model 1 quant}).
 The two conditions in Definition \ref{Def: marketN} generalize the regularity condition discussed in the simple model we presented in Section \ref{Sec: toy}.
 We believe that regularity is a mild condition over two-sided market models; hence, we think of the demand elasticity condition that we introduce next as the primary determinant of the optimality of $1$-separating menus.

 {\bf Convexity of $F(m)m$}.
 The second condition that we require is the convexity of $F(m) m $.
 If we suppose that $F$ has a strictly positive and continuously differentiable density $f$, then an elementary calculation shows that $F(m)m$ is convex if and only if: